Need to know

-They include a wide range of chemicals which can cause breathing and skin irritation, headaches and worse.
+They include a wide range of chemicals that can cause breathing and skin irritation, headaches and worse.
 Common culprits are formaldehyde, ammonia, benzene and acetone (we use acetone in our tests).

 Although some air purifiers are specifically designed to remove such chemicals, most are not very effective, and several are pretty useless at this particular task.

 And... you'll still need to dust your home

 Sadly, however good the air purifier is at removing dust from the air, there's always more that settles on the furniture and the floor.
 Dusting, vacuuming and mopping will still be a necessary chore.